|Under 18s with family||FREE|

 Do you have a season ticket or annual pass?

 If you are a UK taxpayer and allow us to claim ‘Gift Aid’ on your admission, you can enjoy access to the whole site for a year – for the price of one ticket.
 Gift Aid allows the Rosslyn Chapel Trust to claim back tax on this income, giving the charity an extra 25p for every £1 spent – at no extra cost to visitors.
 Gift Aid provides valued extra income for us and, as way of saying thank you, you can have a pass lasting all year.
 Please ask for further details.
+If you would like to renew your annual pass, please send a cheque for £9 or £7 (concession), as well as your exisiting pass, and we will send a new one to you.

 Why can I not just visit the Gift Shop or Coffee Shop?